Major League Baseball uniforms: Teams and cities displaying

 Typically, home uniforms feature the team's nickname, while away uniforms feature the name of the team's geographic designation.
-Currently, the Tampa Bay Rays, Los Angeles Angels, Philadelphia Phillies and St. Louis Cardinals are the only exceptions to this rule, although the Cardinals' aforementioned 2013 alternate placed "St. Louis" on their jerseys for the first time since 1932.
+Currently, the Tampa Bay Rays, Los Angeles Angels, Philadelphia Phillies, St. Louis Cardinals, and Athletics are the only exceptions to this rule, although the Cardinals' aforementioned 2013 alternate placed "St. Louis" on their jerseys for the first time since 1932.
 These teams feature the club nickname on both the home and away uniforms (since 1900, in 169 seasons – including the Athletics' presence in the city from 1901 to 1954 – the full word "Philadelphia" has never appeared on a Major League jersey).
-The Milwaukee Brewers did not display their city name on their road gray jerseys from 2000-2019, and from 2000–09, had an alternate blue jersey with "Brewers" on the front.
+The Milwaukee Brewers did not display their city name on their road gray jerseys from 2000 to 2019, and from 2000 to 2009, had an alternate blue jersey with "Brewers" on the front.
 They introduced a navy blue jersey with "Milwaukee" on the front in 2010, but kept the navy alternate with "Brewers" on the front; both navy jerseys were worn interchangeably at home and on the road for the next 10 seasons..
 The Brewers redesigned their uniforms for 2020, with "Milwaukee" on the front of the road grays for the first time since 1999.

-From 1973 to 2008, the Baltimore Orioles were part of this group – the omission of the city's name being part of a largely successful effort to attract fans from the Washington, D.C. area – before returning "Baltimore" to the road jerseys in 2009, by which time the current Nationals franchise had begun playing Washington, D.C.
+From 1973 to 2008, the Baltimore Orioles were part of this group – the omission of the city's name being part of a largely successful effort to attract fans from the Washington, D.C. area – before returning "Baltimore" to the road jerseys in 2009, by which time the current Nationals franchise had begun playing in Washington, D.C.
 In 2014, the Los Angeles Dodgers and Chicago Cubs partially joined this group, carrying one road jersey with the city name and another with the team name, and wearing both interchangeably; in only the third game of the season, one player accidentally played the first inning in the "Chicago" jersey while the team wore "Cubs"; the Cubs dropped the alternate road jersey in 2016, leaving the "Chicago" version as the lone style.

 As of 2020, only one team wears their city/state name on their home uniforms, the Miami Marlins.
-From 2009-2019, the Texas Rangers wore their state name on all of their jerseys, but introduced a new uniform set for 2020 to coincide with the move to Globe Life Field which displays "Rangers" on the white jersey.
+From 2009 to 2019, the Texas Rangers wore their state name on all of their jerseys, but introduced a new uniform set for 2020 to coincide with the move to Globe Life Field which displays "Rangers" on the white jersey.